Date Range Filters

 For example, New Users Per Day can be modified applying the dashboard-wide Date Range filter like so:

-The filter parameters will then be applied to all charts using the daterange filter, such as "New Users Over Time."
+The filter parameters will then be applied to all charts using the Date Range filter.

 The user can then re-enter the chart editor and click the Query tab to display the SQL showing the date restriction for the 90-day dashboard-level filter, complete with timezone correction:

 To filter on only the start or end of the Date Range, write: